-We invite interested Yale degree-seeking Graduate & Professional (G&P) students to apply to the Graduate Affiliate Program, which allows a select number of Yale G&P students to play an important role in the life of the 14 undergraduate residential colleges.
+We invite interested Yale degree-seeking Graduate & Professional (G&P) students to apply to the Graduate Affiliate (GA) Program, which allows a select number of Yale G&P students to play an important role in the life of the 14 undergraduate residential colleges.
 GAs mentor and provide programming with undergraduates, but do not live in college.
-See our FAQs page for more information.

 The Graduate and Professional Affiliate Program, sponsored by Yale’s residential colleges, allows graduate students to play a more active role in the larger Yale community.
 Currently, eleven undergraduate residential colleges are inviting graduate students to participate in college life by becoming graduate affiliates.